MapsPeople/docs/src/cms/index.md

 We support bulk uploading of image files to the Icon Manager.

-To delete an icon, click the "trash bin" on the icons you want to delete.
-It is strongly advised to change icons on the Locations, Location Types or Categories before deleting their associated icon file.
-However, if you delete an icon that is already used by a Location, the Location will revert back to using the icon for its Location Type.
-If you delete an icon that is used by a Category or Location Type, it will revert to using a generic marker on the map.
+To delete an Icon, click the "trash bin" on the Icons you want to delete.
+It is strongly advised to change Icons on the Locations, Location Types or Categories before deleting their associated Icon file.
+However, if you delete an Icon that is already used by a Location, the Location will revert back to using the Icon for its Location Type.
+If you delete an Icon that is used by a Category or Location Type, it will revert to using a generic marker on the Map.

 #### Uploading SVGs

-SVG is a vector file format, which lets MapsIndoors convert your icon in a range of sizes to get the best looking icon in every situation.
+SVG is a vector file format, which lets MapsIndoors convert your Icon in a range of sizes to get the best looking Icon in every situation.

-SVGs should be uploaded with a `width` and `height` that you want the SVG to be displayed on the map in.
+SVGs should be uploaded with a `width` and `height` that you want the SVG to be displayed on the Map in.
 Make sure you define it in `px`, not `cm` or `%`.
-E.g., if you want to display a 32x24px icon on the map, upload an SVG with the attributes `width='32px'` and `height='24px'`.
+E.g., if you want to display a 32x24px Icon on the Map, upload an SVG with the attributes `width='32px'` and `height='24px'`.
 For consistency, it's good form to make the `viewport` the same size as the `width` and `height`.

 #### Supported SVG Elements